PHFIC/playbook/_playbook/02_fhir_and_public_health/index.md

 has_toc: false
 ---

-# FHIR Basics for Public Health
+# FHIR and Public Health
 {: .no_toc }

 <hr />